oracle-livelabs/analytics-ai/oci-artificial-intelligence/vision-space/1-analyze-vision/1-analyze-vision.md

 ## **Task 1:** Get familiar with the OCI Console
 Sign-in and get familiar with the user interface.

-1. Navigate to your LiveLabs *Reservation Information* if you are not still there from the previous lab.
+1. Click **View Login Info** to navigate to your LiveLabs *Reservation Information* if you are not still there from the previous lab.

     ![View reservation information](./images/ll-reservation-info.png)

 1. Click the **Launch OCI** button.
+This opens the OCI Console in a separate browser tab.

 1. On the *Oracle Cloud Account Sign In* page enter the **username** and **password** provided to you on *Reservation Information*, then click **Sign In**.